Badgerati/Pode.Web/docs/Tutorials/Actions/Form.md

 # Form

-This page details the output actions available to Forms.
+This page details the actions available to Forms.

 ## Reset

-If at any point you need to reset a form, you can use [`Reset-PodeWebForm`](../../../Functions/Outputs/Reset-PodeWebForm) which will clear all elements of the specified form:
+If at any point you need to reset a form, you can use [`Reset-PodeWebForm`](../../../Functions/Actions/Reset-PodeWebForm) which will clear all elements of the specified form:

 ```powershell
 New-PodeWebCard -Content @(